mailin-api/mailin-api-php/V1.0/README.md

-# Sendinblue Php Library
+# SendinBlue Php Library

-This is the Sendinblue Php library.
+This is the SendinBlue Php library.
 It implements the various exposed APIs that you can read more about on https://apidocs.sendinblue.com.

 ## Quickstart

- * You will need to first get the Access key and Secret key from [Sendinblue](https://www.sendinblue.com).
+ * You will need to first get the Access key and Secret key from [SendinBlue](https://www.sendinblue.com).

  * Assuming that you have cloned this git repo, or downloaded mailin.php and its in the same directory than the script.
 You can use this small sample script to get started